GoogleCloudPlatform/nodejs-docs-samples/run/README.md

     npm install
     ```

-    Because we're using Âa read/write volume mount, the revised file will be
+    Because we're using a read/write volume mount, the revised file will be
     written to the host's local filesystem.
 Once you exit the container you can
     add the file to version control.